mantoni/phantomic/README.md

 Usage: phantomic [options] [file]

 Options:
     --debug                Launch the WebKit debugger in a browser --port <num>           Explicit port binding for temporary web server.
 If no port is specified, a random free port is used.
     --phantomjs <path>     Use specified phantomjs binary
+    --web-security <bool>  Enables PhantomJS web security and forbids cross-domain XHR (default is true)
     --brout                Assume brout is part of the JS
 ```

 Pipe any script to phantomic: